Knoblauchpilze/agents/README.md

   init.setup(env);
 }
 ```
 This method aims at creating an initializer object and apply it to the input environment.
-The definition of agents can happen in several steps and it is totally possible to apply multiple spawner/factory methods one after the other to create multiple agents type.
+The definition of agents can happen in several steps and it is totally possible to apply multiple spawner/factory methods one after the other to create multiple agent types.

 ### Create new agents